reclaro/apimes/README.md

 This is a simple RestAPI application used to create a Sub/Pub system.
 Users can register to topics and they receive all the messages sent to them.
 <br />
-A message get delivered to a client when the client explicity checks for new messages.
+A message get delivered to a client when the client explicitly checks for new messages.
-Every time a client checks for a new message just a new message is delivered, if there are N message in roder to get all the messages the user needs to check N times for consuming all the messages.<br />
+Every time a client checks for a new message just a new message is delivered, if there are N message in order to get all the messages the user needs to check N times for consuming all the messages.<br />
 If a message is sent to a topic but there are no subscribers the message get lost.<br />